When it comes to sleep, there’s a wealth of advice online about what you should or shouldn’t eat and drink at night.

 The closer it gets to bedtime, the lighter your evening meal should be.
 If you live in a country where the main meal of the day is lunch, or in the afternoon, then you’re doing the right thing where sleep is concerned.

-For those people used to dinner being the big meal, try to keep it a minimum of 2-3 hours before bed time – more if possible.
+For those people used to dinner being the big meal, try to keep it a minimum of 2-3 hours before bedtime – more if possible.
 If you have to eat late, keep it light.

 High-fat diets bad for sleep

 Virtually any health publication will tell you that a high-fat diet is bad for you.
-The usual reasons quoted are related to weight gain or bad cholesterol and the consequent increased risk of health problems, such as diabetes and heart attacks.
+The usual reasons quoted are related to weight gain or bad cholesterol and the consequent increased risk of health problems, such as diabetes and heart disease.

-They found that those with a high fat diet suffered from two common problems:
+They found that those with a high-fat diet suffered from two common problems:

 - More daytime sleepiness.